The Difference Between ObamaCare and TrumpCare

 To illustrate what else TrumpCare does and doesn’t keep we have used a list of the key basic provisions of the Affordable Care Act and then have crossed out what TrumpCare changes (see the original list for the ACA here):

-TIP: It is important to note that the current bill is designed to address budget items only, and some of the following are not budget-related.
+TIP: It is important to note that the current bill is designed to address budget items only (it is being done as a budget reconciliation bill so it can pass with 51 votes), and some of the following are not budget-related.
 Some of these provisions could still be repealed down the road in planned Second and Third repeal phases.

 ObamaCare’s benefits, rights, and protections include:

-- Stopping insurance companies from denying you coverage or charging you more based on health status
+- Stopping insurance companies from denying you coverage or charging you more based on health status.
+NOTE: Waivers can be used to effectively exclude people with certain conditions from some plans (a sort of indirect way to charge more based on health status).

-- Preventing gender discrimination TIP: TrumpCare doesn’t remove all gender discrimination bans or bring back a ratio for women, but it does change a lot for women.
+- Preventing gender discrimination.
+NOTE: TrumpCare doesn’t remove all gender discrimination bans or bring back a ratio for women, but it does change a lot for women.

-Expanding coverage to tens of millions by subsidizing health insurance costs through the Health Insurance Marketplaces(HealthCare.Gov and the state-run Marketplaces) TIP: Open enrollment and healthcare.gov will continue, but some details have changed, including those related to cost assistance.
-Expanding Medicaid to millions in states that chose to expand the programTIP: Medicaid expansion is frozen, so it will no longer be “expanded.”
-Providing tax breaks to small businesses for offering health insurance to their employeesTIP: Small employer tax breaks are gone.
-Requiring large businesses to insure employeesTIP: The mandate to offer coverage to full-time workers is gone.
+Expanding coverage to tens of millions by subsidizing health insurance costs through the Health Insurance Marketplaces(HealthCare.Gov and the state-run Marketplaces) NOTE: Open enrollment and healthcare.gov will continue, but some details have changed, including those related to cost assistance (specifically cost assistance is paired back and offered to 0% – 350% with reduced Medicaid expansion, as opposed to the ACA’s 100% – 400% paired with Medicaid expansion).
+Expanding Medicaid to millions in states that chose to expand the programNOTE: Medicaid expansion is frozen, so it will no longer be “expanded,” and Medicaid, in general, will also have its funding reduced (with the July 13th changes even allowing for block-granting for newly eligible Medicaid recipients).
+Providing tax breaks to small businesses for offering health insurance to their employees.
+Requiring large businesses to insure employees.NOTE: The mandate to offer coverage to full-time workers is gone.

-- Making CHIP easier for kids to get (questionable)
+- Making CHIP easier for kids to get.
+NOTE: Questionable considering Medicaid is being defunded.

 - Ensuring all plans

-UPDATE ON MEDICAID AND OTHER CHANGES: Changes were made to the bill as the Tuesday Group, Freedom Caucus, Trump, and Ryan’s conservatives cut deals.
+UPDATE ON MEDICAID AND OTHER CHANGES: Changes were made to the bill in the House as the Tuesday Group, Freedom Caucus, Trump, and Ryan’s conservatives cut deals.
 Under the changes Medicaid can have work requirements, the Essential Health Benefits may be removed, states will be able to offer more help to seniors (not at ACA levels, but still worth noting), and a few other subtle things will change.
-Learn more about the policy changes and the new CBO scoring (only slight changes were made), but they do matter.
+These changes were kept in the Senate bill, but dates and specifics were changed.
+The end result of the House measures was more cuts to Medicaid, but over a longer time period and starting at a later date. the senate then came back and made big changes which are explained in the next paragraph.

 TrumpCare Also Does the Following